icosa-foundation/open-brush-docs/user-guide/multiplayer.md

 2. Enter a nickname.
 3. Enter a room name, or keep the generated name.
 4. Choose the room options and maximum number of participants.
+5. Join the room.
+If the name is not already in use, Open Brush creates it and makes you the room owner.
-5. Create the room, then share its name with the people you want to invite.
-6. Other participants enter the same room name and select **Join**.
+6. Share the room name with the people you want to invite.
+They enter the same name and join it.

-Rooms can contain up to 12 people.
+Room names and nicknames are remembered for the next session.
+Rooms can contain between 2 and 12 people, with a default maximum of 4.
 Everyone should use the same Open Brush version to avoid feature or sketch-format differences.

+## Voice chat

+Multiplayer includes spatial voice chat, so another participant's voice appears to come from their position in the room.
+Open Brush needs microphone permission to transmit your voice.

+Use **Manage Room** while connected to see the participant list.
+You can mute an individual participant for yourself without changing what anyone else hears.
+The room owner can also make the whole room silent or mute a participant for everyone.

+## Manage a room

+The participant who creates a room becomes its owner.
+Open **Manage Room** from the Multiplayer panel to view the participant list and room controls.

+1. **Mute for me** silences a participant only on your device.
+2. **View only** prevents a participant from editing while still allowing them to watch.
+3. **Mute for everyone** prevents a participant's voice from being heard throughout the room.
+4. **Kick User** removes a participant from the room.
+5. **Transfer room ownership** gives the selected participant the owner controls.

+The room owner can apply view-only or voice settings to the whole room.
+Controls that affect other participants are available only to the owner.

 ## Passthrough rooms